 For a few bucks each, we bought train tickets to the town of Königstein where we’d scouted out a tentative launching place on our map.
 Just as Silvio had said, the river is just a stone’s throw from the train station.

 We were stoked to be kayaking the Elbe River for the first time – the first time kayaking any big river in Europe!

-Though the river appears to be quite peaceful, the Elbe actually has a fairly strong current.
+Before launching, Silvio recommended we steer clear of the huge red and green buoys moored at regular intervals in the river.
+Though the water appears to be quite peaceful, it actually has a fairly strong current.
 It’s so deep that it’s a bit deceptive.
 We realized when we neared the first buoy just how much so when we saw the current tilting the monstrous creaking metal beast at a sharp angle downstream.
 Mounds of branches and sodden grass were wrapped around its base.

 We definitely steered clear.

-Of all the tips Silvio gave us, definitely the most valuable was a warning about the ferry in Rathen.
+Of all the tips Silvio gave us though, the best was the warning about the ferry in Rathen.
 Though I’d read a blurb about it somewhere online weeks before, the article casually mentioned staying on the left of the river through Rathen.
-It didn’t really explain why.
+It didn’t explain why.

 Caution!
 Paddle on the left through Rathen!

 The reason is because a small passenger ferry is tethered to the shore on the right bank, so it swings back and forth across the river like a pendulum to transport foot traffic back and forth.
 That means if you cross to the right of the ferry, you’ll actually cross its cable, which is incredibly dangerous.
 A week before our visit, a young guy on a SUP paddled over the cable and was pulled under.
 Tragically, he drowned.